 Log on and check your email daily and learning unit several times during the week.
 It is mandatory that you sign in and complete at least one assignment weekly.
 Otherwise, you will be marked absent.
 Your financial aid status may be impacted by excessive absences.

 There are no excused absences.
 Three (3) absences is the maximum allowed in a normal semester (2 in the summer).
+To be eligible to receive credit for any course in which the student is enrolled, he/she must attend at least eighty percent (80%) of the total number of class meetings.

 Incomplete grades will be given only in extenuating circumstances wherein the student has demonstrated a high level of commitment to completing the work.
 Otherwise all work is to be completed by the last day of class or an “F.